RobertARandolph/AdmiralBumbleBee.com/_posts/2020-11-12-DAW-v-DAW-7-Studio-One.md

 * Studio One had the most detailed and informative latency information.
     * It was also the most accurate on average.

+I ended up doing the Studio One tests multiple times to confirm findings.

 Excellent result all-around.
 Thank you to the people at Presonus that listened.

 # Meta